 If you have friends who are sober, try not to exclude them.
-You can still invite them to events (during this time, virtually) with alcohol, and they can decide whether they’re comfortable attending.
+You can still invite them to events with alcohol, and they can decide whether they’re comfortable attending.
 You could also occasionally propose a hangout that doesn’t involve alcohol.
 Something creative or educational, maybe.
 There are a lot of ways to support sober friends without making them feel different or like you’re tiptoeing around a monster who’s about to flip.
 Your friend may be much more in control of their life than you think.

 Stigma subverts public health and prevents people from seeking treatment options.
 It leads to prejudice and discrimination, threatens jobs and relationships, and pushes people into secrecy.
 It compounds feelings of shame and self-loathing through which people who drink heavily or have quit are already suffering.

 It’s a dark entity that has no place in recovery, but it’s ubiquitous.
 The only thing those of us who care can do is to slowly change attitudes through the way we act, the example we set, and the words we use to empower the people around us.
 So, if you care, do what you can to break down stigma in your social circles.